proxpero/proxpero.github.io/_posts/2017-1-17-Endgame-part1-Introduction.md

 ---
 layout: post
-title: The Beginning of the End
+title: The Beginning of the Endgame
 comments: false
 mathjax: false
 ganalytics: true